Skip to content

 External systems sending duplicate events

-• A helpdesk system sends two webhook notifications for the same ticket update
+• Helpdesk software hiccups and sends the same ticket update twice

 Implementing idempotency strategies